jitann/RetailWebsite/README.md

 #Assumption:
-User can either be a Employee or an Affiliate and can not be both
+User can either be a Employee or an Affiliate and can not be both Rules are executed in the order mentioned above

 #Implementation:
 A console application is built which can simulate the billing process.
 An invoice will consists of different items and